- University of Winchester

-A linear block of classrooms and teaching facilities offer a background canvas, against which the circular lecture theatre is placed opposite a triangular roof sheltering the social learning and library spaces completing the composition.
-The effect is both bold yet welcoming, accessible yet enclosing, with the volumes nurturing a secret water garden at the centre of the plan.
+A linear block of classrooms and teaching facilities offers a background canvas, against which the circular lecture theatre is placed opposite a triangular roof sheltering the social learning and library spaces completing the composition.
+The effect is both bold yet welcoming, and accessible yet enclosing, with the volumes nurturing a secret water garden at the centre of the plan.

-The front entrance wall is clad in knapped flint (the bond echoes that typically found in Hampshire).
-Above, a glazed bay window forming part of the Library facade is placed at first floor offering spectacular views out to the city, and providing public visibility of the activity within the building.
+The front entrance wall is clad in knapped flint (the bond echoes typically found in Hampshire).
+Above, a glazed bay window forming part of the Library facade is placed at first floor offering spectacular views out to the city and providing public visibility of the activity within the building.
 Weathering steel window-surrounds and grilles are cut into the flint wall externally to echo the Medieval walls that once surrounded Winchester.

 The central garden (Hortus Conclusus) allows views, light and air to flow into the majority of the surrounding ground floor internal spaces.
 The pond and waterfall significantly lessen the acoustic impact of the busy main road whilst contributing to the sense of tranquillity to this valuable and unique amenity space.

 The lower section of the lecture drum is cut away at the building entrance, revealing a concrete relief artwork designed by the practice.
-The relief design has been created by abstracting the Universities motto, which translates from the Old English as “Wisdom and Knowledge”.
+The relief design has been created by abstracting the university’s motto, which translates from Old English as “Wisdom and Knowledge”.
 A statue of Greta Thunberg by Christine Charlesworth stands nearby.